NikitaBerezhnyj/CodeBuddy/SECURITY.md

-# Security Policy for CodeBuddy
+# Security Policy for Code Buddy Sidekick

 ## Reporting a Vulnerability

-If you discover a security vulnerability in **CodeBuddy**, please report it responsibly.
+If you discover a security vulnerability in **Code Buddy Sidekick**, please report it responsibly.
 To do so, open an issue in this repository with the label `security` or submit a confidential report via your platform's private issue system (if available).

 Please include: